whyboris/utilitarianism.net/content/glossary.md

 _→ Main article: [Doctrine of Doing and Allowing](/utilitarianism-and-practical-ethics#is-there-a-difference-between-doing-and-allowing-harm)_

-Many non-consequentialists believe there is a morally relevant difference between[doing harm and allowing harm](https://plato.stanford.edu/entries/doing-allowing/), even if the consequences of an action or inaction are the same.
+Many non-consequentialists believe there is a morally relevant difference between [doing harm and allowing harm](https://plato.stanford.edu/entries/doing-allowing/), even if the consequences of an action or inaction are the same.
 This position is known as the “Doctrine of Doing and Allowing”, according to which harms caused by actions—by things we actively do—are worse than harms of omission.

 However, while consequentialists—including utilitarians—accept that doing harm is typically instrumentally worse than allowing harm, they deny that doing harm is intrinsically worse than allowing harm.
 Thus, they reject the Doctrine of Doing and Allowing.